kazemcodes/kazemcodes.github.io/content/posts/my-code-joureny.md

 which could stream movies and series from web, the only difference from tachi was that unlike tachi it can install extensions without users confirmation and the extension size is a lot less than before.

+I think it's enough for my first post over here, I'm currently trying to add move feature to media player feature of IReader in my free time.

+If you like IReader and want new feature faster, you can support me over [here](https://nowpayments.io/donation/kazemcodes) 👋👋